 If There is No Shelter

-This is the worst case overall, if there is no clear protection or shelter options like when caught above treeline, in open grasslands, or other large open areas.
+This is the worst case overall if there are no clear protection or shelter options like when caught above treeline, in open grasslands, or in other large open areas.

 You will want to get rain gear on and then try and get as low as possible to the ground, making yourself a small target, and avoid being in any bodies of water like ponds or lakes as these can be attractants for strikes.

 If possible try to find any land depressions, ravines, or similar to get you lower and closer overall to ground level and to stop being a possible lightning rod due to being the highest object.